EshbanTheLearner/thepersonalmsds/todayilearned.md

 **Caution: This timeline is tailored for @EshbanTheLearner and might not be suitable for everyone.**

+## Day 44 | February 26, 2020 | Wednesday

+**Today's Progress:** Today I continued with the **Artificial Intelligence for Business** course on udemy.

+**Description:** This includes the following:
+- **Part-3: Maximizing Revenue**
+  - Case Study: *Maximizing Revenue of an Online Retail Business*
+    - Problem to Solve
+    - Environment to Define
+      1. Defining States
+      2. Defining Actions
+      3. Defining Reward Function

 ## Day 43 | February 25, 2020 | Tuesday

 **Today's Progress:** Today I continued with the **Artificial Intelligence for Business** course on udemy.